KiKi0016/State-of-Health-Estimation-of-Electric-Vehicle-Batteries-Using-DeTransformer/README.md

 # Dataset

-We employed a publicly available dataset with the paper ['Data driven prediciton of battery cycle life before capacity degradation' by K.A.
+We employed a publicly available dataset from the paper ['Data driven prediciton of battery cycle life before capacity degradation' by K.A.
 Severson, P.M.
 Attia, et al](https://www.nature.com/articles/s41560-019-0356-8).

 The dataset are available at 'https://data.matr.io/1/projects/5c48dd2bc625d700019f3204'.